Planning a Eurocamp holiday in France? Find out how to bring your dog, choose dog-friendly parks, and travel stress-free.

 - Visit a vet in France to get tapeworm treatment administered between 1 and 5 days before returning to the UK.
 The Eurocamp team were really helpful with this and helped to make an appointment at a local vets for the tapeworm treatment, and it was pretty straightforward.
 It cost us 30 euros for the appointment (April 2024).

-Do your research before you go and check you have ticked all the requirements to avoid any additional stress.
+Do your research before you go and check the gov.uk requirements to avoid any additional stress.

 Dog friendly Eurocamp